Bathroom adaptations can increase your independence at home. Just ask Margaret!

 “I was a bit nervous and was expecting the occupational therapist to be a bit bossy to be honest!”
 Margaret said.
 “But by the end of the visit I felt like I had made a new friend in Maria.
 She was very reassuring.”

-After Maria’s visit, our technical officer, Chris C, and builder, Chris D, visited to provide a quote for adapting the bathroom to meet Margaret’s personal needs.
+After Maria’s visit, our technical officer Chris C and builder Chris D also went round to see Margaret.
+They provided a quote for adapting the bathroom to meet her personal needs.
 Margaret had a level access shower installed with a free-standing chair.

 “I really think the new shower is fantastic.
 It’s such a help.
 And it was all so quick!”